DjangoGirls/tutorial/en/deploy/README.md

 Until now your website was only available on your computer, now you will learn how to deploy it!
 Deploying is the process of publishing your application on the Internet so people can finally go and see your app :).

 As you learned, a website has to be located on a server.
-There are a lot of providers, but we will use one of the ones with the simplest deployment process: [PythonAnywhere](http://pythonanywhere.com/).
+There are a lot of providers, but we will use one that has a relatively simple deployment process: [PythonAnywhere](http://pythonanywhere.com/).
 PythonAnywhere is free for small applications that don't have too many visitors, it'll definitely be enough for you now.

 The other external service we'll be using is [Github](http://www.github.com), which is a code hosting service.
 There are others out there, but almost all programmers have a Github account these days, and now so will you!